InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 |↑|
 |⛓ `OctopusComponentSystem` ⁶|

-> ¹ `OctopusGameController` need not always be subclassed; projects that do not require a custom controller may use `OctopusGameController(states:initialStateClass:)`.
+> ¹ `OctopusGameCoordinator` need not always be subclassed; projects that do not require a custom coordinator may simply use `OctopusGameCoordinator(states:initialStateClass:)`.
 >
-> ² `OctopusScene` may tell the game controller to enter different states and transition to other scenes.
+> ² `OctopusScene` may tell the game coordinator to enter different states and transition to other scenes.
 A scene itself is also represented by an entity which may have components of its own.
 A scene may be comprised entirely of components only, and need not necessarily have sub-entities.
 >
 > ³ `OctopusEntity` need not always be subclassed; `OctopusEntity(name:components:)` may be enough for most cases.
 >